-Images used by this toolbox are encapsulated in an object called dip_image.
+Images used by this toolbox are encapsulated in an object called dip\image.
 Objects of this type are unlike regular MATLAB arrays in some ways, but behave similarly most of the time.
 This chapter explains the usage of these objects.

-4.1 Creating a dip_image Object
+4.1 Creating a dip\image Object

-To create a dip_image object, the function dip_image must be used.
+To create a dip\image object, the function dip\image must be used.
 It converts any numeric array into an image object.
 The optional second argument indicates the desired data type for the image.
 The pixel data will be converted to this type if possible, or else an error will be generated (for example, it is illegal to convert complex data to a real type, since there are many ways this can be accomplished; it is necessary to do this explicitly).
 The valid data types are listed in Table 4.1.
-This table also lists some alternative names that are mapped to the names on the left; these are just to make specifying the data type easier.1 will convert the data in a to single (4-byte) floats before creating the dip_image object.
-The variable a now behaves somewhat differently than you might be used to.
-The following sections explain its behavior.
+This table also lists some alternative names that are mapped to the names on the left; these are just to make specifying the data type easier.